FeiElysia/feielysia.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at the King Abdullah University of Science and Technology (KAUST), under the supervision of [Prof. Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/).
-I am also currently a Research Scientist Intern at Meta AI, where I contribute to advancing cutting-edge multimodal research.
-Before joining KAUST, I obtained my BS and MS degrees from Chongqing University and Xiamen University, respectively.
-I also gained valuable research experience as a visiting student / research assistant at SUSTech VIP Lab and [KAUST Vision CAIR](https://cemse.kaust.edu.sa/vision-cair).
-Please refer to my [CV](https://feielysia.github.io/images/CV.pdf) for more details.
+I am currently a second-year PhD student at King Abdullah University of Science and Technology (KAUST), advised by [Prof. Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/).
+I am also a Research Scientist Intern at Meta AI, hosted by [Chenchen Zhu](https://sites.google.com/andrew.cmu.edu/zcckernel), where I work on advancing multimodal reasoning.

+Prior to KAUST, I received my BS and MS degrees from Chongqing University and Xiamen University, respectively.
+I also gained research experience as a visiting scholar and research assistant at SUSTech VIP Lab and [KAUST Vision CAIR](https://cemse.kaust.edu.sa/vision-cair).
+For more details, please refer to my [CV](https://feielysia.github.io/images/CV.pdf).

-My recent research interests are focused on vision-language multimodal learning.
-Feel free to drop me an email at [junjiefei@outlook.com](mailto:junjiefei@outlook.com) / [junjie.fei@kaust.edu.sa](mailto:junjie.fei@kaust.edu.sa) if you are interested in collaborating.
+My current research interests lie in vision-language multimodal learning.
+If you're interested in collaborating, feel free to contact me at [junjiefei@outlook.com](mailto:junjiefei@outlook.com) (or [junjie.fei@kaust.edu.sa](mailto:junjie.fei@kaust.edu.sa)).

+<span style="color:red;">I am actively seeking research internship opportunities for the summer of 2026.</span>

 News
 ======